 Violence against women and girls – Welsh Government assessment

-- The coronavirus pandemic has led to an increase in domestic abuse in the UK.
+- There has been an increase in police-recorded domestic abuse in Wales over the last five years.

-- 512 survivors were turned away from specialist services in 2018/2019, mostly because of lack of capacity and resources to provide a service.
+- In 2019–20, 671 survivors could not be supported by refuge-based specialist services, mostly because of lack of capacity and resources to provide a service.

 - The Welsh Government has failed to develop a sustainable funding strategy for survivor services and the pandemic has increased the sector’s concern over this issue.

-- Despite the allocation of additional funding to support the sector in responding to the pandemic, there are still serious concerns that ethnic minority, migrant, disabled, Lesbian, Gay, Bisexual and Transgender (LGBT) and older women face particular barriers to accessing non-specialist support, and that specialist organisations supporting these groups faced funding difficulties even before the pandemic.
+- Despite the allocation of additional funding to support the sector in responding to the pandemic, there are still concerns that certain groups – including ethnic minority, migrant and disabled women – face particular barriers to accessing specialist support services.

 Read more about the UK and Welsh Governments’ actions on violence against women and girls.